 You want to avoid a violation of probation charge at all costs.
 If the court finds that you violated your probation, your probation will be revoked.
 This means that you will be taken into custody and you face jail time.

 However, if you and your attorney can prove that you cannot pay restitution, one of two things will happen.
 The restitution can be discharged, which will be the best option for you.
 Or, a civil order can be brought against you.
 This order will allow your victim to request restitution for up to 10 years if at some point in that time you have the ability to pay it.
 This means that once you get a job and you have the ability to pay restitution, you will have to pay it.

 To avoid a violation of probation charge, you need to prove that you cannot pay restitution.
-The best way to do this is by hiring a criminal defense lawyer who handles cases involving inability to pay restitution in Connecticut.
+The best way to do this is by hiring a criminal defense lawyer.
 You can contact us for a free consultation to discuss your case.
 We can review your finances and help you build a strong case to present in court.